astrosica/python-functions/README.md

 ## Miscellaneous

 * [x] convolve a 2D FITS image using FFT convolution
+* [x] masks basketweaving artefacts of the GALFACTS sensitivity map FFT
 * [x] compute the 1D and 2D fast Fourier transform (FFT)
 * [x] compute the 1D and 2D inverse fast Fourier transform (IFFT)
 * [x] compute the 2D spatial gradient of an image